aichemydev/Wring_docs/docs/tutorial-basics/Integrations.md

 # Integrations

-Quikly offers a variety of integrations and connectors for popular apps and platforms.
+Wring offers a variety of integrations and connectors for popular apps and platforms.
 This is where you can add new integrations and manage existing integrations.

 ## Overview